 In today’s fast-paced environment, convenience is of paramount importance.
 And speaking of convenience, aside from the zillion functions that the ever-so-awesome “Internet” can perform, playing cupid is one of them.
 One may argue that the old-school way of meeting someone at the bar and having a candid conversation with them possesses the kind of charm that is hard to beat.
 While that is true, it is definitely not everyone’s cup of tea.

 Oftentimes, we find ourselves lacking the courage and confidence required to befriend a stranger; especially when we have amorous feelings towards them.
 Extroverted people may still have it easy but the rest of us get twitchy even at the thought of approaching someone.
 But now, there’s a solution to this problem, and that is, mobile apps for hooking up!
 Whether you’re in search of a one-nighter, or wish to go on a casual date, or are looking for a more fulfilling tryst, our list of 15 quality hookup apps will surely act as the initial stepping stone in finding yourself a partner.
-You may also like these best hookup sites.

 13 Best Hookup Apps For Android & iOS

 Launched in 2012, Tinder was one of the first location-based apps to appear in the online dating microcosm and we’re pretty sure that it isn’t alien to you.
 It’s most outstanding feature, “swiping”, gained momentum so quickly that some people from the Generation X are also aware of it.
 “Swiping” basically refers to the act of rejecting (swiping left) or liking (swiping right) a potential match chiefly on basis of their photos.
 This actually makes things a lot easier because you don’t have to spend your energy poring over tons of profiles on a single page.
 When someone swipes right on you in return, it turns into a match post which you can begin a conversation.
 Since you can only log-in via Facebook, it also shows whether you and your potential match have any mutual connections.
 Tinder also let’s you integrate your Instagram account so users can get to know you better.
+If you want to read more about this app, then you should check our Tinder app review.

 The app has paid subscriptions called Tinder Gold and Tinder Plus which offer additional benefits such as Super likes, Rewing, Tinder Boost and Unlimited swipes.
 If you don’t need these, you can use the app for free.
 Though the app primarily serves as a dating/hookup app, its uses are now multifarious, including business networking and friendship.
 Also check out how you can use tinder without Facebook.